mrkkrp/markkarpov.com/tutorial/exceptions.md

 Information on implementation of asynchronous exceptions can be found in the paper [*Asynchronous exceptions in Haskell*][async-exceptions-in-haskell].
-Here we just briefly enumerate the main points for the curious readers:
+Here we just briefly enumerate the main points for curious readers:

 1. Every thread has a data block associated with it to store thread-specific data.
 The data includes the masking state we have discussed and a queue